Growtika

 By Yuval HaleviFebruary 20268 min read

-In early 2024, ten major tech publications pulled a combined 110 million organic visits per month from Google in the US.
+At their peaks, ten major tech publications pulled a combined 112 million organic visits per month from Google in the US.
 By January 2026, that number had fallen to 47 million.
 All ten sites are down, though not by equal amounts.
 Some lost 30%.
 Others lost over 90%.

 TL;DR